Optimal Control Synthesis of Closed-Loop Recommendation Systems over Social Networks

-with $R \succ 0$ being a standing assumption.
-Thus, replacing the strict bounds in Lemma~\ref{lem:PDP} and Corollaries~\ref{cor:PDP1}–\ref{cor:PDP2} by the corresponding nonstrict versions yields sufficient, and necessary and sufficient conditions, respectively, for $\widetilde\ell_{sq}$ to be nonnegative for all $(x,v)$. \end{remark}
+\begin{remark} Lemma~\ref{lem:PDP} and Corollary~\ref{cor:PDP2} can be restated with nonstrict inequalities in the bounds to obtain conditions for positive semidefiniteness of $\widetilde\ell_{sq}$.
+Indeed, $\diag(\widetilde Q,R)\succeq 0$ if, and only if $\widetilde Q\succeq 0$ and $R\succ 0$, with $R \succ 0$ being a standing assumption.
+Thus, replacing the strict bounds in Lemma~\ref{lem:PDP} and Corollary~\ref{cor:PDP2} by the corresponding nonstrict versions yields sufficient, and necessary and sufficient conditions, respectively, for $\widetilde\ell_{sq}$ to be nonnegative definite. \end{remark}

-Since $B = I_{nm}$, the pair $(\widetilde A,B)$ is controllable, and the qualitative behavior of the infinite-horizon problem is entirely dictated by the sign structure of the quadratic form $\widetilde\ell_{sq}$ in \eqref{eq:stage_cost_qp}, in line with classical LQR theory~\citep{anderson2007optimal,trentelman2002control}.
+Since $B=I_{nm}$, the pair $(\widetilde A,B)$ is controllable, and the infinite-horizon behavior is governed by the sign structure of the quadratic form $\widetilde\ell_{sq}$ in \eqref{eq:stage_cost_qp}, in line with classical LQR theory~\citep{anderson2007optimal,trentelman2002control}.